Familiar with dwell time?

 It looks like this: when you click on a listing in the Search results and then click back, you’ll see a “People also search for” scrolling feed or list with related content under the original listing you clicked on.

-Based on dwell time, this makes sense.
 If a user is returning the search results, they must not have found the answer they were looking for.
 So, to create a better user experience, Google offers a few related searches to help you point you in the right direction.

-Factors That May Affect Dwell Time
+Factors That May Affect It

 Most often, a low dwell time means one thing: visitors aren’t finding what they’re looking for on your site.